Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Running back

-Not much here with 19 yards on 17 carries.
+Statistically, not much here with 19 yards on 17 carries.

-But Marshawn Lynch got five that really mattered on his TD and also had a 20-yard reception.
+But Marshawn Lynch got 5 yards that really mattered on his touchdown and also had a 20-yard reception on third down, both plays that seemed to set a real tone when the game was still in doubt.

-Travis Homer again got the start but Lynch came in on the second possession of the game, then started the third possession.
+Travis Homer again got the start but Lynch came in on the second possession and the two appeared to mostly split time from there.

 Grade: C